cipher982/GNN-playground/README.md

 ## Math Notation

 ### State of each node
-Each node is represented by the state of it's neigborhood below
+Each node is represented by the state of it's neighborhood below

 ![node math notation](https://github.com/cipher982/GNN-playground/blob/main/images/node_math_notation.png?raw=true)